-WASHINGTON - Congressman Ralph Abraham, M.D., released the following statement in response to President Trump's joint address to Congress:
+WASHINGTON - Congressman Ralph Abraham, M.D., issued the following statement in response to a proposed six-month extension of the Federal Aviation Administration (FAA).

 In The News

 Nine congressmen have formed a caucus was formed on Capitol Hill to work on extending Interstate 14 from Texas through central Louisiana and Mississippi, U.S. Rep. Ralph Abraham announced Monday.

 As the House went into recess Friday until after the election and the 2014 farm bill expired at midnight Sunday, Rep.

 The House broke for its recess Friday afternoon before the House and Senate agreed on renewing the farm bill, leaving the bill to expire.
 House agricultural leaders pointed blame at the Senate, as it now appears that a bill may have to wait to get finalized until after this fall’s elections during the lame-duck session.

 Ralph Abraham, a Louisiana congressman, announced the second grant given to ULM in a two-month period on Monday.